mahilab/MEL/README.md

     - Copy the *include* and *lib* folders to a new directory *C:\dev\quarc*
     - From *C:\dev\quarc\lib* you can delete all folders EXCEPT *windows* and *win64*
     - If you don't have Quarc installed, you can get the folders from another MAHI lab member who does

-###   Git / GitHub Installation

-1. Download and install [GitHub Desktop](https://desktop.github.com/).
-Login using your GitHub account once installation is complete.

-2. Choose **Clone a repository**

-3. Enter the MEL URL: **https://github.com/epezent/MEL**

-4. Set the local path to **C:\whatever\you\like\MEL**

-3. Clone the repository.
-Navigate to the local path in Windows Explorer and verify that the repository has been cloned.

 ###   Python 2.7 + NumPy + PyQt4 + PyQtGraph (Optional)